googlemaps-samples/android-samples/ApiDemos/java/README.md

 adapted to use native functionality instead (for example replacing `SupportMapFragment` with `MapFragment`).

-The Maps SDK for Android samples can be found under the `app` module while the Maps SDK V3 BETA samples can be found under the `app-v3` module.
+The Maps SDK for Android samples can be found under the `gms` gradle product flavor, while the Maps SDK V3 BETA samples can be found under the `v3` gradle product flavor.

 Pre-requisites
 --------------